slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ### On applied knowledge

 <!--
-- don't be so busy preparing for teh future that you never step into it. the satisfaction of binge consumption brings instant gratification, so whty try anything else? the problem with shoving information is the ilusion of knowledge, especially when you rush it.true learning requires comtemplation.
+- don’t be so busy preparing for teh future that you never step into it. the satisfaction of binge consumption brings instant gratification, so whty try anything else? the problem with shoving information is the ilusion of knowledge, especially when you rush it.true learning requires comtemplation.
 And implementation.
 And a commitment to reflecting on great ideas over and over again.
 - sabios c six packs
 -->